kgillibrand/PIA-Port-Forwarding-Script/README.md

 - This script will kill Transmission to update it's settings file, it will not restart it (the script reminds you).
 - API erros are checked in a very basic way, true JSON parsing for the response would be better.
 - Exception handling with file I/O could be better but I had issues with "with using" and "try/catch/finally"
+- The script will sleep for 10 seconds after killing Transmission because Transmission will not close right away if torrents are active.
+A better soloution would be to wait until the process is terminated but I don't know of a simple way to do that in Python when calling linux terminal functions.
+- The PIA API seems to return an out of date port number sometimes.
+The API documentation is very threadbare but there seems to be no way for me to fix this.